Artful Adventures with Black Art at Smith College

 Sylvia Smith Lewis ’74, an independent arts consultant, journalist, and community volunteer, has long advocated for Black artists in several genres, including visual arts, literature, theater, music, dance, and film.
 Her dedication, alongside her husband Byron Lewis’ work through his pioneering agency, UniWorld Group, Inc., the world’s largest and oldest Black advertising agency, has provided platforms for African American artists whose work often went unrepresented and marginalized.

 Since 1969, Byron’s corporate offices have served as rare art galleries for Black artists to showcase their work, ensuring that the talent and vision of Black creatives reached a broader audience.
 He often reflected that visiting white executives were awestruck seeing such unique and energized artwork.
-Byron said it was vital to give himself and his employees an inspired, creative environment that sustained them and helped motivate their pioneering and innovative work.
+Byron said giving himself and his employees an inspired, creative environment that sustained them and helped motivate their pioneering and innovative work was vital.

 Beverly Morgan-Welch ’74, senior deputy director of external affairs for the Museum of Modern Art in New York, who serves on both the Smith College Board of Trustees and the SCMA Visiting Committee, and is a fellow member of the Class of 1974 with Sylvia Lewis, emphasized the significance of the gift: “At this time, cultural institutions are seeking to include women and BIPOC [Black, Indigenous, and People of Color] artists in their collections and exhibitions.